 Lares Trek – Day 3 – Quiswarani Pass

 Today the walk is 12 km and over the Quiswarani Pass, which is at an altitude of 4350 metres.
 We pass rosy-cheeked children walking the paths near the village on their way to school and locals from the villagers who care for and herd their goats, sheep, llamas and alpacas.

 Because we are acclimatising to the altitude we make the pass in good time today.
 It is nowhere near as difficult as the trek to the Condor Pass on the previous day, though it did require a lot of effort!

 The contrast of the snowy mountain peaks, blue lakes and waterfalls against the harsh brown landscape is dreamlike.
 It is adorable to see the bums of our llamas as they look out at the view and cross the pass.
 The llamas and horses need to move through swiftly because it is a narrow path and the slightest misstep could cause a fall.

 The views of Lares Valley on the way down are spectacular and from the path, we see some of the team who have gone ahead to set up the dining tent in the distance near another blue lake.
 Our stomachs grumble and we can’t wait to get there!

-After lunch, Henry tells us because we have made such good time we can do a few extra kilometres and camp at the hot springs in Lares for the night.
+After lunch, Henry tells us because we’ve made such good time we can do a few extra kilometres and camp at the hot springs in Lares for the night.
 This is tempting to everyone as the itinerary has us camping in the village of Cucani and trekking to the hot springs in the morning.
 Soaking in the hot springs for the night makes us all enthused and everyone quickens their pace.